Lockheer/Lockheer/README.md

 👀 I’m currently interested in developing Webpages using HTML-CSS, JS, ASP and SQL

-🌱 I’m also currently learning XAML, SQL, C# and ASP.NET for my college program...
-As for my freelancing I am more into learning Javascript since I have plans to work on web development before moving on to complex works
+🌱 I’m also currently learning ASP.NET and studying about MVC

 ⚡ Fun fact: I fell in love with appalachian wine